xomart/sketch-9patch/README.md

 This Sketch plugin would convert selected artboards to 9patch layout, then export them to xxx.9.png at Desktop.

+## How to use:

+1. Put your layers in artboards.
+Each artboard would be export one PNG file.
+2. Rename the artboard as you want, and no need to add ".9" or ".9.png".
+3. Select one or more artboards, run the plugin, then you find PNG file on your desktop.
+It woud be in a file fold named like: "drawable-xhdpi" "drawable-xxhdpi" "drawable-xxxhdpi"...

 ## Note

-You can edit the mark layers in the layers group "$MarksGroup", then export again.
-But do not delete, rename the group "$MarksGroup", and keep it on top.
-Or it may cause repeated 9 patch marks.
+You can edit the mark layers in the layers group "$MarksGroup", adjust the mark area.
+Only notice: the plugin know an artboard has been marked already by recognize that if the name of top group is "$MarksGroup".
+So do not delete, rename the group "$MarksGroup", and keep it on top.

 ## Installing Plugins